Leveraging Our Experience

 • An unknown or absent father

-• Frozen embryos; artificial insemination and other special circumstances
+• Frozen embryos, artificial insemination and other special circumstances

-To schedule a consultation, call 352-448-0546 or email the law firm through this website.
+To schedule an initial consultation, call our Brooksville office at 352-448-0546 or email the law firm through this website.